takinabradley/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 }
 ```

-These methods might also be called "private methods"/"private properties", and even though **object literal** syntax doesn't provide a way to truly make them private, you will later learn about other methods of creating objects that *can*.
+Another name for these might also be **private properties**/**private methods**, and even though object literal syntax doesn't provide a way to truly make them private, you will later learn about other methods of creating objects that *can*.

-Private properties aren't strictly required, but they can help make the intended use of the object more understandable, and when used thoughtfully, even protect certain properties from being modified in ways that you may not have intended.
+Private properties/methods aren't strictly required, but they can help make the intended use of the object more understandable, and when used thoughtfully, even protect certain properties from being modified in ways that you may not have intended.

-The methods and properties you *do* intend for others to use on your objects might be considered your object's "public interface".
+The methods and properties you *do* intend for others to use on your objects might be considered your object's **public interface**.
 Having a good, well thought out interface on your objects is important- not only because it makes your object pleasant to use by you and others, but also to keep objects flexible and extensible in the future (we'll touch on this later, when we talk about object inheritance).

 This idea of grouping related functionality within an object is *extremely powerful*, and can often result in more organized, understandable code.